Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 Tunnelblick runs on macOS 10.13 and higher when built with Xcode 15 as described in this document.

-On recent versions of macOS, Tunnelblick's tun and tap system extensions are restricted:
+When running on recent versions of macOS, Tunnelblick's tun and tap system extensions are restricted:

  * On macOS 10.15 ("Catalina"), the computer must be restarted after loading the